i05nagai/memorandum/language/english_speaking.md

     * take risk
     * to put something such as a plan or system in danger of being harmed or damaged
         * She knew that by failing her finals she could jeopardize her whole future
+* perilous
+    * They set off on a perilous journey to the top of Mount Everest
 * work
     * workout
         * happen/develop